-The Funds seek to maintain a stable NAV per share of \$1.00 based on the amortized cost method of valuation.
+The Fund seeks to maintain a stable NAV per share of \$1.00 based on the amortized cost method of valuation.
 This method involves valuing an instrument at its cost and thereafter applying a constant amortization to maturity of any discount or premium, regardless of the impact of fluctuating interest rates on the market value of the investment.
 Amortized cost will normally approximate market value.
-There can be no assurance that a Fund will be able at all times to maintain a stable NAV per share of \$1.00.
+There can be no assurance that the Fund will be able at all times to maintain a stable NAV per share of \$1.00.

-The NAV per share of each share class of the Funds is generally calculated by the Funds' accounting agent at the following times on each business day:
+The NAV per share of each share class of the Fund is generally calculated by the Fund's accounting agent at the following times on each business day: